-The report includes a first series of 20 cases, from around the world, including from the three largest global exhibition organisers.
-These cases cover all 17 SDGs and they highlight how the exhibition industry can make a positive environmental and social impact, while enjoying cost savings, especially through multistakeholder partnerships.
+This 2nd edition of the report updates the first one released in June 2019 with a series of new cases.
+It now includes 25 initiatives, from around the world, including from the three largest global exhibition organisers.
+These cases cover all 17 SDGs and they highlight how the exhibition industry can make a positive environmental and social impact, while enjoying cost savings, especially through multi-stakeholder partnerships.

 We hope that this resource - a first of its kind - will inspire many companies to launch and report projects under the United Nations framework scheme.
-I am especially proud that this UFI project will also serve as a blueprint for a wider database, which the Joint Meetings Industry Council (JMIC) has agreed to set up, and showcase efforts on the UNSDGs from many areas of the meetings industry around the globe.
+I am especially proud that this UFI project is also serving as a blueprint for a wider database, which the Joint Meetings Industry Council (JMIC) has agreed to set up, and showcase efforts on the UNSDGs from many areas of the meetings industry around the globe.